 Native plants, including trees, shrubs, wildflowers and grasses, are better adapted to local conditions, and require less maintenance.
 Imagine a yard that requires little or no fertilizer, water and pesticides!

-- Discount on plants purchased from our booth at the annual Native Plant Sale when they volunteer.
+- A discount on plants purchased from our booth at the annual Spring Wildflower Market when you volunteer

-- St. Louis members also get a discount on a yard evaluation with the St. Louis Audubon Society’s Bring Conservation Home program.
+- Discount on a yard evaluation with the St. Louis Audubon Society’s Bring Conservation Home program.